Vish-CodeCrunch/Excel_Netflix_Dashboard/README.md

 ## 🌟 Overview

-This project provides a deep dive into Netflix original movies through an Excel dashboard (`NetflixOriginals.xlsx`).
+This project provides a deep dive into Netflix movies through an Excel dashboard (`NetflixOriginals.xlsx`).
 It includes:
 - 📊 Raw data on movie titles, genres, premiere dates, runtimes, IMDB scores, and languages.
 - 📈 Pivot tables summarizing trends by genre, language, year, and more.
 - 🔍 Key insights into Netflix’s content production from 2014 to 2021.